NoroffFEU/development-platforms/vite-case-study.md

 ## Comparison

-Compared to traditional build tools like Webpack and Rollup, Vite provides a more streamlined and faster development experience.
+Compared to traditional build tools like Webpack or Create React App(CRA), Vite provides a more streamlined and faster development experience.
 Vite's optimized build process and support for HMR make it a standout choice for front-end developers looking to build JavaScript applications quickly and efficiently.

 When compared to other development platforms in the industry, Vite stands out in several ways: